Stop Fighting Fees: Three Cash-Flow Levers Every Utility Leader Can Pull

 3. How Payment Mix Impacts DSO (The Cash Flow Lever)

-Days Sales Outstanding (DSO) is a simple metric that reveals whether your payment policies and channels are helping or hurting cash flow.
 The longer your DSO, the more working capital is tied up in receivables instead of funding maintenance, capital projects, or resilience investments.

 Digital Adoption and Earlier Payments